oracle-quickstart/oci-rsa-ansible-wazuh-kibana/wazuh-kibana/README.md

 Role Variables
 --------------

-Overrides the cluster settings like Open Distro Kibana version to 1.13.2, wazuh version to 4.1.5 and Open Distro Elastic stack version to 7.10.2 .
+Overrides the cluster settings like Open Distro Kibana version to 1.13.2, Wazuh version to 4.1.5 and Open Distro Elastic stack version to 7.10.2 .
 ```
 kibana_opendistro_version: 1.13.2